Saturday, October 19, 2024

 Bettmeralp, Switzerland

 It's one of the joyful and fascinating things about travelling that one discovers that there are completely different ways of doing things in different parts of the world.
 Today, as I strolled around Bettmersee (a decent-sized artificial lake above Bettmeralp) in the pouring rain, I remembered that today is Tuesday.
 According to V, that's the day when the fish are put into the lake--for folks with licenses to fish out over the coming week.
 I suppose that's the way it works in other artificial fishing locations, but something about the idea that "Tuesday is when the fish go into the lake" strikes me as a perfect metaphor for the organization and efficiency that is Switzerland.
-But definitely not a good morning to take advantage of the new batch of fish in the lake.

 "Rösti" for dinner